TheOdinProject/curriculum/foundations/html_css/html_foundations/links_and_images.md

    - [HTML Links](https://www.youtube.com/watch?v=tsEQgGjSmkM).
    - [HTML Images](https://www.youtube.com/watch?v=0xoztJCHpbQ).
    - [File Structure](https://www.youtube.com/watch?v=ta3Oxx7Yqbo).
 1. Read and code along with Interneting is Hard's article on [Links and Images](https://internetingishard.netlify.app/html-and-css/links-and-images).
 Pay close attention to the section that covers the four main image formats.
-  - Note: This article suggests that it is better to set image dimensions with CSS.
-We would still recommend setting width and height attributes on all images.
+This article suggests that it is better to set image dimensions with CSS.
+We still recommend setting width and height attributes on all images as mentioned earlier in this lesson.

 </div>